-The nature of diving duties requires a careful appraisal of the individual's emotional and temperamental fitness.
-Personality disorders, bipolar disorders, psychosis, instability and anti-social traits shall be disqualifying.
-Any psychiatric condition requiring medication may be disqualifying.
-Temporary situational depression may be approved on low-dose antidepressants that do not affect seizure thresholds or have any side effects of CNS depression.
-Any past or present evidence of psychiatric illness shall be cause for rejection unless the examining doctor can be confident that it is of a minor nature and unlikely to recur.
+Any past or present evidence of psychiatric illness may be disqualifying: any psychiatric illness deemed significant by the physician should be evaluated by a specialist.
+Personality disorders, bipolar disorders, psychosis, instability and anti-social traits shall be disqualifying, however temporary situational depression may be approved if stable on low-dose antidepressants that do not affect seizure thresholds or have any side effects of CNS depression.
+Speech impediment related to stress/anxiety or other psychiatric illness may be disqualifying.

-Particular attention should be paid to any past or present evidence of alcohol or drug abuse.
-The diver may not be taking steroids or any illicit substances.
-Any abnormalities should be noted in block No. 52 of the physical examination form.
+Particular attention should be paid to any past or present evidence of alcohol or drug abuse, and may be an indication for referral to specialist.
+Any current alcohol or drug abuse is disqualifying.
+Anabolic steroids or any other illicit substances are disqualifying.
+Any abnormalities should be noted in the physical examination form.